malc-u/SomeoneKnowsSomething/README.md

 Off yellow #ffffbf was picked to make forms stick out more but to be subtle enough to not overwhelm them.

 Finally blue #5bc0de is a standard Bootstrap "info" class color that was used to differentiate between buttons when more than 1 is present or where there is a need for another color than yellow.
 It corresponds and compliments remaining colors well.

+### Fonts

+Font Roboto was picked as it is subtle and well known to many due to being default font for Android phones as well as Google services.
+It is clean and modern.

+Oswald on the other hand, was picked as it displays good (in bold) on the yellow background.
+It stands out however it does not overwhelms.

 ## Wireframes